Joseph Kalimbwe: Early life

 Kalimbwe was born on 25 March 1993 at Yeta Hospital in Sesheke, Zambia.
 His mother was Florence Lubinda, a primary school teacher.
 She was born and raised in northern Namibia at Katima Mulilo where her father worked as a social worker before moving to Zambia.
 Kalimbwe's father was Donald Kalimbwe who worked between Rundu and Livingstone.
 His father died when he was 2 years old, and his mother died of cancer when he turned 11.

 He attended Primary School 6 kilometers outside the Sesheke District CBD at Mangamu Saw Mills from 1999 to 2005, from grade 1 to 7.
-He then attended Loanja Primary School where his mother had been transferred for 5 months before her passing.
+He then attended Loanja Primary School where his mother had been transferred for 5 months before her death.
 After his mother's death in 2005, Kalimbwe moved to live in with his uncle in Ndola and attended Northrise Basic School and later Chifubu High.
 After high school, he attended the University of Namibia in Windhoek where he read political science.
 He obtained an honors degree in political science at the university.

 Writing in Persecuted in Search of Change he explains how he "wanted to change my surname".
 He writes to his late mother on the book's first page of how he is, "constantly thinking of changing my surname to yours as i see no reason of carrying a name of the man i never known and whose family I never met", in reference to his father who died when he was 2.
 He has also expressed his admiration to Solomon Mahlangu, John Lewis, Kenneth Kaunda, Sam Nujoma and Nelson Mandela's need to change the world from its evils telling her "while I am very proud of the teachings you gave me, I am also very mindful of my own failings & hopes to find meaning in the world".
 In his publication with the Namibian Sun, he pointed Africa's inability to resolve poverty as a continent still "struggling to find its place in the world" saying:

 'Our continent has struggled to live to up the promise of a better life for everyone who live under its roof.
 And all the way up to the time South Sudan recently became the 54th African country on the continent in 2011, we seem to have had our glory days behind us, 17 years into this new century.'.

 — — Joseph Kalimbwe, 2017 (extracted from the New Era (Namibia).